top of page

 Net Metering

-Most solar systems produce excess solar energy and automatically feed it into the grid.
+It's critical to take local net metering programs into account when calculating solar energy savings.
+Most solar systems produce excess solar electricity and automatically feed it into the grid.
 With net metering policies, many states and utilities credit ratepayers for this energy.
 The utility lowers solar customers’ monthly electricity bills according to how much energy their solar system gives the grid and the associated solar credits.

 However, net metering programs vary by state and sometimes even by utilities within the state.
 Some states’ net metering policies require utilities to credit customers at retail rates, with a kilowatt hour of grid energy for each kilowatt hour their solar system provides to the grid.
 Other states, like California, under NEM 3.0, only require utilities to credit solar customers with lower wholesale energy prices.
 Still, any net metering policy lowers your customers’ remaining utility bill.